ng-docs/angular-cn/aio/content/guide/docs-style-guide.md

 Combine several fragments from the same file into a single code snippet by defining multiple `#docregion` sections with the same region name.
 The following example defines two nested `#docregion` sections.

-The inner region, `class-skeleton`, appears twice&mdash;once to capture the code that opens the class definition and a second time to capture the code that closes the class definition.
+The inner region, `class-skeleton`, appears twice—once to capture the code that opens the class definition and a second time to capture the code that closes the class definition.

 <code-example header="src/app/app.component.ts">